 Where coffee is grown has a large effect on the flavor of your cup.
 The quality of the soil, the elevation, and even the amount of rain a region gets all determine what kind of coffee can grow there and what the coffee that is produced will taste like.
 People often lump coffee regions into large categories based on the continent, which is a good start.
 South American coffee tastes different than African coffee, and Indonesian coffee is distinct from both of them.

-Broadly speaking, African coffees are known for higher acidity and fruitier flavor profiles than other regions.
+Broadly speaking, African coffees are known for having higher acidity and fruitier flavor profiles than other regions.
 Ethiopia, Kenya, and Tanzania have been producing high-quality coffee for many years, but more recently, Rwanda has joined the fray.
 Rwanda has the high elevations and soil quality necessary for producing delicious specialty coffee, so it’s somewhat surprising that they aren’t more well-known as coffee producers.

 We decided to put these reviews together of the best Rwandan coffee to help get the word out.
 If you like other African coffee, you should absolutely give Rwanda coffee a try.
 Let’s jump right in and learn about all Rwanda has to offer the world of coffee.